 - Corina Pasareanu, Senior Systems Scientist, is General Chair for this year's ISSTA'14 (International Symposium on Software Testing and Analysis) and next year will be one of the two Program Chairs for CAV'15 (International Conference on Computer Aided Verification).
 These are the top conferences in verification for both software and hardware.
-CMU-SV Researcher Temesghen Kahsai will also serve as local chair for CAV'15.
+CMU-SV Researcher Temesghen Kahsai will serve as local chair for CAV'15.

 - Facebook has acquired Mobile Technologies, founded by CMU CS faculty member Alex Waibel, who worked with CMU-SV faculty researchers Joy Ying Zhang, Matthias Eck, and Ian Lane to develop the translation app Jibbigo; reported in TechCrunch and PCWorld